SkyWang0919/Stats506_public/README.md

 ### Part 3 - Modify previous script to make it executable

 ## Week2
-### This week we worked on simple R computing problems, including:
+### Working on simple R computing problems, including:
-+ finding values of variables, which have been assigned to different built in functions
++ finding values of variables in different built in functions
 + determining the attributes of a dataset
 + working through for-loops